New Jersey Workers’ Compensation Attorneys

 For temporary disability benefits, it generally takes two weeks to receive a payment.
-If your payment is delayed unreasonably or negligently by your employer or their insurance carrier for at least 30 days, you may be eligible to receive an additional 25% of the amount that’s due, plus any reasonable legal fees you incur as a result of the delay.
+There is a 7-day waiting period before temporary disability has to be paid.
+If your payment is delayed unreasonably or negligently by your employer or their insurance carrier for at least 30 days, you may be eligible to receive sanctions or penalties imposed by the Judge based on the amount that’s due, plus any reasonable legal fees you incur as a result of the delay.

 Extensive Workers’ Compensation Experience You Can Trust

 Injuries can happen at any type of workplace.
-Work accidents affect every type of worker; construction workers, firefighters, warehouse employees, drivers, teachers, office workers and factory workers.
-Injured workers are often left in pain and unable to work.
+Work accidents affect every type of worker, from construction workers, firefighters, warehouse employees, drivers, teachers, office workers, factory workers and many more.
+Injured workers are often left in pain and are unable to work.
 This results in less income coming in, just as their medical bills are going up if they fail to pursue workers’ compensation benefits.
 It’s a difficult time for workers and their families.

 The same is true of your return to work.
 Too many injured workers are pressured to return to work before they have fully recovered from their injuries, or denied the reasonable accommodations needed to return to work with a temporary or permanent disability.
 You don’t have to just push through the pain.
 You need an advocate who knows the system to help you move your career forward, especially if you have work restrictions as a result of your injury.

-Our workers’ compensation attorneys help injured workers fight back.
+Our workers’ compensation lawyers help injured workers in New Jersey fight back.
 We investigate your workplace accident to get the facts about what happened.
 We document your injuries and your medical treatment – every procedure, every follow-up visit, we get the records from the insurance company to get you the treatment real doctors think you need.
 If your claim for benefits is denied, we help you navigate the appeals process and present strong cases on your behalf.

 Our firm has been representing injured people throughout New Jersey since 1927, and our nearly 100 years of providing a service to our community has given us elite experience to use on your behalf.
 Our firm has successfully represented thousands and thousands of injured workers, and our team of worker’s compensation attorneys and support staff are there for you at any time to help guide you through the process.
 Don’t go it alone.
 We truly care about injured people and getting them the treatment and compensation they deserve.